 Albert Zeyer (Mail) Homepage with many open source projects including source code, artworks, both images and music, pictures and some writings about technical stuff, tutorials and some stories.

-You are the 1256349th human, who was able to find this site.
+You are the 1269882th human, who was not scared by this site.